codeformuenster/muenster-jetzt/backend/README.md

 ### `uvicorn main:app --reload`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 The app will reload if you make edits.